sood-shubham/edureka-github/README.md

 # edureka-github
-watching edureka devops tutorial and practicing here
+watching edureka devops tutorial and practicing here. this is for tutorial purpose only.